Weddings in ancient Rome: Pronuba

 Although the pronuba was seemingly important to the Roman wedding, little is known about this role beyond that they likely functioned as an assistant for the bride.
 English scholar Susan Treggiari suggested that the pronuba may have been responsible for joining the bride and the groom's hands during the dextrarum iunctio ("joining of the right hands"), citing a passage from the 1st-century poet Tibullus in which the mother or other officiating woman is responsible for uniting Tibullus with his bride, Delia.
 However, in the epithalamium for Maria and Honorius, Claudian mentions that joining of the hands was performed by the general Stilicho, according to the "father's office."
 Another possibility is that the pronuba had a role in sacrificial rites; Treggiari, in support of this claim, cites a passage from Seneca in which Medea declares that she shall carry the "pronubal torch" into the bedroom shortly prior to sacrificing victims upon an altar.
 The earliest references to the pronubae derive from the Augustan period: One appears in the writings of Varro as recorded by Servius, another—the first reference to any specific individual labeled as the pronuba—derives from the Aeneid.
 In the Aeneid, during the wedding of Aeneas and Dido in the cave, Juno Pronuba is present alongside Tellus to "give the sign."
 Later, an enraged Juno declares that the wedding dowry for Lavinia shall be paid by Trojan and Rutulian blood, and the war goddess Bellona shall be the pronuba instead of her.
 Karen Hersch suggests that the original audience of the Aeneid may have been intended to view the wedding is illegitimate due to the wrath of Juno, as in the Digests it is stated that statements made in anger—such as a request for divorce—are not necessarily legally valid.
-Whereas in the writings of Ovid the presence of Juno Pronuba (for instance, at the ill-omened wedding of Jason and Hypsipyle) does not necessarily signify that the wedding will be fortunate, her absence is utilized to highlight the doomed nature of a wedding: She is absent from the wedding of Procne, who eventually murdered her son Itys, and from the wedding of Phyllis, who eventually commits suicide.
+Whereas in the writings of Ovid the presence of Juno Pronuba (for instance, at the ill-omened wedding of Jason and Hypsipyle) does not necessarily signify that the wedding will be fortunate, her absence is used to highlight the doomed nature of a wedding: She is absent from the wedding of Procne, who eventually murdered her son Itys, and from the wedding of Phyllis, who eventually commits suicide.
 Phyllis mentions that Tisiphone, an Erinys who punished murderers, served as the pronuba at her wedding instead of Juno.
-Throughout other Roman writings, the Erinyes appear as the pronubae at particularly cursed weddings: In the Oedipus of Seneca, the ghost of the former Theban King Laius threatens that he shall bring an Erinys as the pronuba and. in The Golden Ass of Apuleius, the character of Charite tells the villainous Thrasillus—who attempted to marry her—that he shall have only the blindness, the pain of his conscience, and the Erinyes as pronubae.
+Throughout other Roman writings, the Erinyes appear as the pronubae at particularly cursed weddings: In the Oedipus of Seneca, the ghost of the former Theban King Laius threatens that he shall bring an Erinys as the pronuba and, in The Golden Ass of Apuleius, the character of Charite tells the villainous Thrasillus—who attempted to marry her—that he shall have only the blindness, the pain of his conscience, and the Erinyes as pronubae.
 Lucan, in his Pharsalia, notes that, during the wedding of Cornelia Metella, an Erinys was the pronuba alongside the ghosts ("umbrae") of slaughtered Crassi—a branch of the Licinia family.
 Servius, Tertullian, and Festus both provide definitions of the pronuba: All three claim that pronubae were summoned to the wedding and were required to have had only one husband.
 Isidore of Seville, a medieval author writing after the fall of Rome, also offers a definition of the pronuba, stating that it is a type of paranymph who oversaw the wedding ceremony.